kallimachos/bash/README.rst

 stable.sh
 ~~~~~~~~~
-Merges local stable branches with upstream and pushes the results to origin.
+Merges upstream into local stable branches and pushes the results to origin.

 stack.sh